ameliaritger/lionfish-diet-choice/README.md

 **Figure 3** Ternary diagram showing index of selectivity values from predation trials.
 Most lionfish exhibited some or strong preference for brown chromis.
 Each point in the ternary diagram represents the index of selectivity of an individual lionfish.
 The size of each point indicates the number of lionfish sharing an index of selectivity.
 Disproportionate consumption of prey shifts a point away from the + symbol, representing prey consumption proportional to prey availability (in accordance with the 11:11:55 ratio of prey offered), towards a corner representing the targeted prey species.
 The ○ symbol represents the geometric mean of lionfish prey consumption across all predation trials.
 The dashed contour lines depict the index of selectivity at 0.1 increments.

-## Curious what an experiment looked like?
+## Curious what the experiment looked like?
 [![Watch the video](/media/foraging-trial-video.png?raw=true)](https://vimeo.com/165007470)